-I have helped hundreds of mothers and babies learn to breastfeed over the past years.
+I have helped hundreds of parents and babies learn to breastfeed over the years.
 These are excerpts from impromptu emails and messages:

 Not sure if you remember but you visited us last summer to help me learn to breast feed my precocious daughter